-In 2019, the consolidated debt of the Flemish Authorities was almost 18.6 billion euros, measured according to the definitions of the Institute of National Accounts (INA).
+In 2020, the consolidated debt of the Flemish Authorities was almost 25.2 billion euros (in current prices), measured according to the definitions of the Institute of National Accounts (INA).
 The calculation of the consolidated debt according to the INA concept is used to reflect the long-term evolution and for interregional and European comparisons.

-Between 1995 and 2019, the contribution of the Flemish government increased by 47%.
+Between 1995 and 2020, the contribution of the Flemish government increased by 99%.
 After an almost continuous decrease between 2003 and 2007, a sharp increase followed in 2009 and a further increase to 18,708 million euros in 2016.
-In 2017, the contribution of the Flemish government to the total Belgian debt decreased again, but increased slightly again in 2018 and 2019 .
+In 2017, the contribution of the Flemish government to the total Belgian debt decreased again.
+In 2018 and 2019, it increased slightly again and in 2020 very strongly.

-The contribution of the Walloon government increased by 202% in the period 1995-2019.
+The contribution of the Walloon authorities increased by 265% in the period 1995-2020 and that of the Brussels-Capital Region by 237%.
 The contribution of the interregional government agencies increased very sharply in 2016 due to the debt of the hospital infrastructure.
 Because the distribution of that debt among the various sub-entities is not yet known, the INA reports this to the interregional units.

 There are large differences in the size and evolution of debt of the local authorities other as compared to the municipal authorities.

-In 2019, the autonomous provincial companies (APC) had a debt of 22 million euros, compared to 10 million euros in 2016.
-In 2015, debt amounted to an exceptional 93 million euros.
+The autonomous provincial companies (APC) had a debt of 25 million euros in 2020, compared to 22 million euros in 2019.
+In 2015, debt stood at an exceptional high level of 93 million euros.

 The consolidated debt of the municipal authorities per inhabitant varies considerably from one municipality to another.

-In 81 municipalities (including the center city Turnhout), the debt was lower than 500 euros per inhabitant in 2019.
-10 municipalities had no debts: As, Baarle-Hertog, Dentergem, Drogenbos, Hamont-Achel, Herstappe, Horebeke, Kasterlee, Ravels and Vorselaar.
-In 20 municipalities, the debt amounted to 1 to 200 euros per inhabitant and in 51 municipalities 201 to 500 euros.
+In 85 municipalities (including the center city Turnhout), the debt was lower than 500 euros per inhabitant in 2020.
+5 municipalities had no debts: As, Hamont-Achel, Herstappe, Vorselaar en Hooglede.
+In 25 municipalities, the debt amounted to 1 to 200 euros per inhabitant and in 55 municipalities 201 to 500 euros.

-In 107 municipalities (including center cities Antwerp and Bruges) the debt was between 500 and 1,000 euros per inhabitant in 2019, in 70 municipalities (including center cities Leuven, Aalst and Sint-Niklaas) between 1,000 and 1,500 euros and in 26 municipalities (including center cities Hasselt, Roeselare, Genk and Ostend) between 1,500 and 2,000 euros.
+In 101 municipalities (including the center cities of Antwerp and Bruges) the debt in 2020 was between 500 and 1,000 euros per inhabitant, in 75 municipalities (including the center cities of Leuven, Aalst, Sint-Niklaas and Hasselt) between 1,000 and 1,500 euros and in 22 municipalities (including central cities Roeselare and Genk) between 1,500 and 2,000 euros.

 Consolidated debt: the sum of the financial debts (and in exceptional cases also the other debts) of all entities in the consolidation scope of the Flemish Authorities.
 The consolidation scope indicates which group of entities are included in the calculation of the consolidated budget, balance (including debt) and annual financial statement.
 Two concepts for consolidated debt are used: the INA concept and the FB-FA concept.